 Skills courses are completed in the freshman and sophomore years and provide students with a foundational knowledge of business skills and competencies.
-Skills courses must be completed with a Coor better and are the following courses: ACCT 2010, ACCT 2020, ECON 1010, ECON 2020, Core Writing Course, MATH 1040, QUAN 2010, and QUAN 2020.
+Skills courses must be completed with a Coor better and are the following courses: ACCT 2010, ACCT 2020, ECON 1010, ECON 2020, Core Writing Course, INFS 1100, QUAN 2010, and QUAN 2020.
+MATH 1040 requires a C.